raspberrypilearning/astro-pi-flight-case/worksheet2.md

 ./pygame_test.py
 ```

-Waggle the joystick and press all the push buttons.
+Wiggle the joystick and press all push-buttons.
 If everything is working, the joystick should give a direction indication and the buttons will show the corresponding letter on the LED matrix.
 Press `Escape` to exit.

 ## What next?